 Our products utilise glycine chelation technology where two glycine molecules, the smallest amino acid, attach to metal ions to facilitate more effective absorption into the plant.
 This technology is patented under the name Biomin and can be applied to the soil or sprayed directly onto the leaves through foliar application.

-Scientific studies attest to the power of glycine chelated fertilisers including one demonstrating the effectiveness of glycine chelated calcium in improving calcium levels in kiwifruit while in storage , and another showing foliar-applied glycine chelated potassium improved muskmelon quality .
-It is clear that investing in an organic Biomin solution results in more robust and better quality produce, leading to higher returns for growers in an environmentally sustainable manner.
+Scientific studies attest to the power of glycine-chelated fertilisers, including one demonstrating the effectiveness of glycine-chelated calcium in improving calcium levels in kiwifruit , and another showed amino acid-calcium chelate solution prolonged melon shelf life .
+Investing in an organic Biomin solution results in more robust, better quality and longer-lasting produce, leading to higher returns for growers in an environmentally sustainable manner.

 Email Molly here to book a free nutrition consult.